 - Wake Forest University School of Law, J.D.
 2008

-- Representation of individuals and corporations on criminal matters in the areas of pharmaceuticals and healthcare, as well as participation in the pro bono representation of an individual granted an absolute pardon by Virginia Governor Terry McAuliffe
+- Representation of individuals and corporations on criminal and regulatory matters in the areas of pharmaceuticals and diversion, healthcare, transportation, national security, tax, fraud, government contracting, and public service, as well as homicide, firearms, violent crimes, and narcotics investigations

 - As a Special Assistant United States Attorney with the United States Attorney’s Office for the Western District of Virginia, from 2012 until 2016: